Forest-Economics-Goettingen/optimLanduse/README.md

 multifunctional portfolio therefore does not promise immediate economic success for the farmers.

-# 4 Batch application and sensitivity analysis
+# 4 Batch Application and Sensitivity Analysis

 ## 4.1 Solving for Multiple Uncertainty Values